filippo-ferrari/website/content/post/oneplus-6t-postmarketos/index.md

 Has the option to copy to the clipboard a comment or post and to open them in the browser.
 Currently has a slight issue swiping the main page.

 #### Headlines
-Formely gtkeddit, it is written in C++ and it's an archived project.
+Formerly gtkeddit, it is written in C++ and it's an archived project.
 It's currently still working great, probably slightly faster than Giara, but the UI is older and i don't like the way it manages trees of comments.
 Still very good as a Reddit client.

 ### <span style="color:green"> RSS feed </span>
 #### Newsboat